Before we get into how to get edu backlinks, lets first explain what are edu backlinks?

-Are edu backlinks really worth all that effort and should you focus your energy and time on getting them?
+Edu backlinks are educational links, sites with .edu backlinks are seen by google as authority sites that can be trusted; but are edu backlins really worth all that effort?
+Should you focus your energy and time on getting them?
 This particular debate started years ago, with SEO experts rallying on both sides of the issue with equal fervor.

-Those who are pro edu backlinks –meaning they believe that they are definitely worth the effort – claim that edu link building is a worthwhile activity and note that these backlinks are the cream of the crop for SEO professionals.
+Those who are pro edu backlinks –meaning they believe that they are definitely worth the effort – claim that using edu sites for backlinks is a worthwhile activity and note that these backlinks are the cream of the crop for SEO professionals.
 In a nutshell, a few quality edu backlinks can significantly boost your ranking and help you get on top of the SERPs faster.

 On the other hand, there is an equal number of SEO experts who point out that most edu and gov backlinks are actually worthless.
 Their reasoning is not flawed as such – they claim that Google cares about good content and gives little to no extra authority to edu sites.